sidekiq/sidekiq/README.md

 Simple, efficient message processing for Ruby.

-Sidekiq aims to be a drop-in replacement for Resque.
-It uses the exact same message format as Resque so it can slowly replace an existing Resque processing farm.
+Sidekiq aims to be compatible with Resque.
+It uses the exact same message format as Resque so it can integrate into an existing Resque processing farm.
 You can have Sidekiq and Resque run side-by-side at the same time and use the Resque client to enqueue messages in Redis to be processed by Sidekiq.